Family Law

 How are child maintenance payments enforced?

-If you fall behind on your child support payments, the Child Maintenance Service can take enforcement action against you, either through a Deduction of Earnings Order, or through a Court Order.
+If the paying parent falls behind on their child support payments, the Child Maintenance Service can take enforcement action against them, either through a Deduction of Earnings Order, or through a Court Order.

 The court will also have the power to take the following actions: